 Unlike many large schools, new students at Pomona College don’t register for classes until after they have participated in the Orientation program just before the fall semester begins.
 Together with your faculty advisor, you’ll choose classes that integrate your interests and enable exploration of new areas.

 Your first year is for exploring the offerings of Pomona while also fulfilling General Education requirements while also sharpening basic skills (i.e., writing, mathematics, foreign language, etc.).
 This guide provides background you will need for your important first conversation with your advisor.

 Choosing a Major

 Not yet!
-About half of our first-year students are undecided about their majors when they arrive on campus; half of the remaining students change their minds during the first two years.
+About half of our first-year students are undecided about their majors; half of the remaining students change their minds during the first two years.
 For that reason, it’s very important to be broad and flexible when choosing your classes.
 Keep your options open while also being aware of gateway courses in disciplines that you think you might choose to pursue.

 The requirements for most majors can be completed in three years or fewer, thus there is no urgency to choose a major during your first year at Pomona.
 Exceptions to this are music, some of the natural sciences (e.g., biology, chemistry, physics, geology), foreign languages and literatures, and international relations.
 In these fields, an early start on required courses may be strongly recommended by your faculty advisor.

 Several disciplines, including chemistry, economics, foreign languages, mathematics and music, have placement examinations or special introductory sequences of courses.
 For students who plan to take introductory science and/or calculus, we also offer an online quantitative skills assessment and tutorial service called ALEKS.

 Please visit our Placements and Advisory Exams page for more information.